 During the second appointment with the dentist, once again rubber dam placed on the tooth, local anesthetic given.
 Then the tooth is opened, washed out with antibacterial solution and the endodontic files are used to clean the tooth.
 The files are used in ascending sizes and the tooth is infection free.
 A dressing is placed by the dentist which has no pain killer and a temporary filling is done by the dentist.

 Root Canal Third Appointment

 If the tooth has not been symptom free, then the root canal isn’t finished off and the tooth is redressed again.
 No local anaesthetic is given, rubber dam placed on the tooth and the nerve canal and the nerve canals are filled.
 A permanent restoration is placed on the tooth by the dentist.

 Root canal treatment removes all the nerve and blood supply of the tooth and the structure of the tooth are left behind.
 As the tooth ages, the tooth becomes brittle, therefore restoring the tooth with a dental crown is highly successful and will last a long time.

 If any further difficulties or complications arise, the patient is referred to an endodontist – root canal specialist.

 - Endodontic files breaking in the canal

 - Not being able to reach to the end of the tooth

 - Crack in the tooth

-If you need any emergency, affordable root canal treatment done at our Dental Clinic in Geelong, Please vist our best Endodontist in Geelong at Norlane for your next root canal treatment.
+If you need any emergency, affordable root canal treatment done at our Dental Clinic in Geelong, Please visit our best endodontist for your next root canal treatment in Geelong.